shamank/shamank/README.md

 ### 🤝 Open to Collaboration

 If you have interesting ideas or projects where I can contribute, feel free to get in touch!

-### ⚡ Fun Facts

-- 🧑‍🔬 I was planning to go into science as a physicist, but so far the road has led me to software engeneering
-- 🍖 I'm a self-taught chef and love experimenting with new recipes in the kitchen.
-My signature dish?
-It has to be my homemade creamy shrimp pasta.
-- ☕ Coffee is my fuel!
-You can often find me brewing a fresh cup while coding.
-- ⚽ I love fitness and used to play soccer for a long period of time
-- 🎵 My coding sessions are always accompanied by Alternative & Japanese Soft Indie/Rock.
-It's my go-to playlist for staying focused and productive.

-Thanks for visiting my profile!
-Let's create something amazing together. 😊

 <!--